carpentries-incubator/shell-extras/_episodes/10_awk.md

 - Introduce BEGIN and END keywords.
 - Use the if then structure to change behaviour for the same matching regex.
 - Introduce the array data structure.
 - Use the for loop to cycle through an array
+keypoints:
+- Awk is a useful utility for breaking up data into subfields.
+- Awk can search for certain text to only process certain lines of a file.
 ---

 If we need to count the number of lines in a file, we can use the previously